zhenyuanlu/python-notebook/docs/02_data_types.md

-!!! tip "Python vs. R in Variable Assignment"
+!!! info "Python vs. R in Variable Assignment"
     Python and R handle variable assignment differently, particularly when it comes to mutable objects like lists in Python.

     In R, when you assign one variable to another, it creates a copy of the original variable's data.
 This means that if you change one variable's contents, the other variable's contents remain unchanged.
 This behavior is known as "copy-on-write" and allows R to save memory by not duplicating data until it is necessary.